BennettBatzli/music_magellan/README.md

 The primary focus of this application is to provide a music discovery experience.
 With the click of a button, you can retrieve a random song from whatever specified genre you want to explore.
-You may also create playlists of songs you've discovered.

 Technologies used: PostgreSQL, Express, AngularJS, Node.js, Passport, Spotify API, Bootstrap, UI Bootstrap, Heroku